PaperCutSoftware/git-from-powershell/docs/index.md

 Things we'll talk about

-- What is the problem Git solves and how?
+- What are the problems Version Control Software (VCS) solves and how?
 - A high level overview of Git
 - Installing and configuring Git on Windows
 - The ten everyday Git commands you need on the PowerShell prompt